What Is CAIA®?

 Who Takes This Exam?

-The CAIA designation is pursued by professionals working in alternative investment management, institutional asset allocation, fund-of-funds, endowments, pension funds, sovereign wealth funds, and related fields.
-Typical candidates include portfolio managers, investment analysts, due diligence professionals, and consultants focused on alternatives.
+CAIA candidates come out of alternative investment management, institutional asset allocation, fund-of-funds, endowments, pension funds, sovereign wealth funds, and the like.
+Think portfolio managers, investment analysts, due diligence professionals, and consultants who live in alternatives.

-The CAIA is also popular among professionals who hold (or are pursuing) the CFA charter and want specialized expertise in alternatives.
-The two credentials complement each other: the CFA covers traditional investments broadly, while the CAIA goes deep on alternatives.
+A lot of CAIA candidates already hold the CFA charter or are working toward it.
+The two credentials pair well: the CFA covers traditional investments broadly, the CAIA goes deep on alternatives.

-Career changers from traditional finance, banking, and consulting also pursue the CAIA to signal commitment to the alternatives space.
-The credential is recognized globally and is particularly valued in institutional investment management.
+Career changers out of traditional finance, banking, and consulting take the CAIA too, as a way to signal they're serious about the alternatives space.
+The credential is recognized globally and carries real weight in institutional investment management.

 Exam Structure and Format